transparency-dev/witness-network/README.md

 words, participating witnesses just look at the list and configure new logs.

 This means the main attack vector is to inject new logs that PROJECT-NAME did not intend for.
-Such a bogus list update may lead to DoS.
-For example, if many bogus logs are added over night, then a witness may not be able to handle the required load or have enough storage left for witnessing new logs in the future.

-The recovery process for a full list compromise would be an open discussion that culminates in the participating witnesses doing some manual reconfiguration.
+At its worse, this may result in DoS for new logs.
+For example, the list could become full (too many logs / too high qps).
+Recovery would likely be an open discussion about what went wrong and how to correct it, ultimately culminating in participating witnesses doing manual reconfiguration.

 ### What about bogus origin lines?